 S/W is based in Michigan and has affiliated organizations in the United Kingdom, Mexico, Costa Rica and the Philippines.
 Personal data that is given to S/W may be transferred to one or more of the other branches of S/W. Personal data may be transferred from a location within the European Economic Area (the “EEA”) to outside the EEA, or from outside the EEA to a location within the EEA.
 The level of information protection in countries outside the EEA may be less than that offered within the EEA.
 We will implement appropriate measures to ensure that your personal information nevertheless remains protected and secure in accordance with applicable data protection laws.
 EU standard contractual clauses are in place between all S/W entities that share and process personal data.

-We may also share your personal data with third parties in accordance with contractual arrangements in place with them, including but not limited to IT service providers and marketing agencies.
+We may also share your personal data with third parties in accordance with contractual arrangements in place with them, including but not limited to IT service providers and printing agencies. (e.g. printing companies that distribute our newsletters)

 Your data may also be prepared for bodies or authorities entitled to obtain them under applicable law, including but not limited to law enforcement agencies, regulatory authorities, courts and government agencies.
 In some instances these authorities may be located in countries outside the EEA which offer a different level of information protection to that offered in the EEA.
 Relevant information regarding the bases for transfer to a country located outside of the EEA is included in individual services.